 Anton Du Beke

 Nutrients are classified as essential elements or complex elements that are essential to maintain wellness.

 Micronutrients every day!

-Micronutrients are needed by human beings for their proper functioning.
+Human beings require micronutrients for their proper functioning.

-They are pivotal tiny trace minerals and vitamins that come from the soil the food is grown in and make the fundamental bodily activities work.
+They are pivotal tiny trace minerals and vitamins that come from the soil and make the fundamental bodily activities work.

 The deficiency of any one of these nutrients affects the growth and development of human beings.